 Trinity real estate is some of the most expensive in Alabama, although Trinity house values don't compare to the most expensive real estate in the U.S.

-Trinity is a blue-collar town, with 35.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Trinity is a town of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Trinity who work in office and administrative support (15.47%), sales jobs (9.85%), and management occupations (7.18%).
+Trinity is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Trinity is a town of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Trinity who work in office and administrative support (12.73%), sales jobs (10.77%), and management occupations (8.72%).

-The percentage of adults in Trinity with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.24% of adults in Trinity have a bachelor's degree or advanced degree.
+The education level of Trinity citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.61% of adults 25 and older in Trinity have a college degree.

+Trinity is a somewhat ethnically-diverse town.
 The people who call Trinity home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trinity residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trinity include Irish, English, Italian, and Polish.
+Important ancestries of people in Trinity include German, English, Italian, and Polish.

 The most common language spoken in Trinity is English.
 Other important languages spoken here include Spanish and German.